nikitagaikwad0111/OIBSIP/Customer-Segmentation/README.md

 ## 📌 Overview
 This project performs customer segmentation for an e-commerce dataset using K-Means clustering.
 The goal is to group customers based on their behavior to enable targeted marketing strategies.

+This project demonstrates practical application of unsupervised learning (K-Means clustering) in real-world customer analytics.

 ---

 ## 🎯 Objective